 Based on our observation, it seems relatively easier to find research supporting the benefits of peer tutoring than finding information on how to actually get a program started.
 This article provides a brief overview of how to set up a peer tutoring program at your school .
-The Peer Tutoring Manual written by former Oakland Unified School District teachers, Ben Smith and Steven Falk, delves deeper into what is discussed in this article.
+The Peer Tutoring Manual written by retired Oakland Unified School District teachers, Ben Smith and Steven Falk, delves deeper into what is discussed in this article.
 Most of the ideas presented are applicable in a class-wide peer tutoring program as well.

 Assuming you’ve done your research and discovered the many positive outcomes of peer tutoring and are now interested in implementing your own program, the next question you’re probably asking is, where do I begin?